 Since then, the institution has attracted hundreds of visitors every year.
-The library has more than 13,000 books and extensive historical records, and medical research publications.
+The library has over 13,000 books, extensive historical records, and medical research publications.
 Moreover, the library also has a unique room where you can witness preserved old letters, historic book titles, and other materials.

 Although the Wood Library Museum of Anesthesiology remains open throughout the week, you will need an appointment to enter the building.
 You can book an appointment beforehand or opt for a guided tour.
-While entry is free, you must pay to take a guided tour if you want to look around alone.
+While entry is free, you must pay for a guided tour to look around alone.

 See Related: Unique Things to Do in Chicago